-You're good at time management; you're probably also very self-disciplined and stick to deadlines and goals.
-Having this sense of self-control benefits you in all aspects of your life, from your health to your relationships to your career.
+You're good at time management; you're probably also self-disciplined and stick to deadlines and goals.
+This sense of self-control benefits you in all aspects of your life, from your health to your relationships and career.
 The more you practice time management, the stronger your sense of self-discipline will become, increasing your chances of reaching your goals in any area of your life.

 5. Enhances Your Decision-Making Capability

-Having good time management skills reduces stress and allows you to set aside enough time each night to get enough sleep.
+Good time management skills reduce stress and allow you to set aside enough time each night to get enough sleep.
 Sleep has a tremendous impact on the quality of your decisions and can damage your personal and professional life.

-By developing practical time management skills, you can avoid making poor decisions during times of stress, pressure, and fatigue.
+By developing practical time management skills, you can avoid making poor decisions during stress, pressure, and fatigue.